Right of access to documents: what does it mean?

-Any citizen of the European Union, and any natural or legal person residing or having its registered office in a Member State can make a request.
+Any citizen of the European Union and any natural or legal person residing or having its registered office in a Member State can make a request.

-How long will it take?
+How long does an application take?

-When will access be granted, when will it be refused?
+When will access be granted; when will it be refused?

 Statistics and other information on requests for public access to Eurojust documents are available in Eurojust’s Annual Reports and in the section below.

-Public access to Eurojust documents - Number of requests 2016
+Public access to Eurojust documents - Number of requests 2019

-For information on requests for public access to Eurojust documents prior to 2015 please see the relevant Annual Report.
+For information on requests for public access to Eurojust documents prior to 2015, please see the relevant Annual Report.